Unionville, Ontario: History

 Unionville has six postal codes, L3P, L3R, L3S, L6C, L6E, and L6G, in its postal service area.

-Based on the boundaries for Milliken, Unionville's southern boundary is Highway 407.
-It is commonly seen as extending westward to Highway 404.

 In the 1960s, major housing development came to Unionville and is still ongoing.
 Having old buildings available at low cost, a number of antique stores sprang up and for a while in the 1970s Unionville ranked high on the list of places to go to get antiques.
 After the commitment to a bypass was realised, in the 1970s, entrepreneurs appeared.
 The Old Country Inn opened for business and Old Firehall Sports brought a new clientele to the village.
 Over the next decades, the typical antique places disappeared, being replaced by higher-end antique and replica outlets, restaurants, pubs, and clothing establishments.
 Tourism was born.
 Starbucks appeared in the late 1990s.
 Many of the buildings have been spruced up, extended and upgraded to meet this new reality.
 The old original road, to the immediate east of Main Street, has been converted to a large parking lot.

-Walking paths through the local conservation lands connect directly to the village roads, one of the most used being the path around Toogood Pond, named after the Toogood family – the pond was originally the mill pond that powered the grist mill in the 1840s an created by flooding a section of Bruce Creek.
+Walking paths through the local conservation lands connect directly to the village roads, one of the most used being the path around Toogood Pond, named after the Toogood family – the pond was originally the mill pond that powered the grist mill in the 1840s and created by flooding a section of Bruce Creek.
 In the early 20th century the pond was called Willow Pond or Willow Lake and was the home to several small summer cottages on north Main Street.
 Some had been cottages, for grist mill workers, in their earliest incarnation.
 Those cottages evolved into homes by the middle of the century, but are almost all gone now being replaced by large spacious expensive homes.